Johnkayode/spotify-etl/README.md

 - Run `python -m spotify.auth.token -c your_authorization_code` or `python -m spotify.auth.token --code your_authorization_code` to get your **access** and **refresh** tokens.
 - Set the tokens in yout `.env` file.

+## Run Project

+- Run `docker run --build` to build and run the containers
+- Open `localhost:8080` to view the Airflow UI (You might need to create a user)
+- Run the DAG
+- Open `localhost:5000` to view the analysis